Listen to the article

 While you may identify local trends within your original keyword research, local competitors’ sites can help you to identify other local search behaviors that could be worth including in your keyword research.

 Knowing your target audience is vital.
-Therefore, working with local marketers, as well as with translators and editors who are native to your foreign target market is important if you want to understand and provide a personalized user experience to your local audience.
+Therefore, working with local marketers, translators, and editors native to your foreign target market is important if you want to understand and provide a personalized user experience to your local audience.
+This includes the localization of marketing content and a content localization strategy.

 #7 Monitor, measure and optimize your international SEO strategy